MusicalNinjaDad/FizzBuzz/docs/testing.md

 !!! rocket "The `pyo3-testing` crate"
     The `pyo3-testing` crate is designed to make this step simple.

-    It is currently available on a forked version of pyo3, I'll release it separately as a dedicated crate ASAP unless [PR pyo3/#4099](https://github.com/PyO3/pyo3/pull/4099) lands in the meantime.
+    It is currently available as an independent crate until [PR pyo3/#4099](https://github.com/PyO3/pyo3/pull/4099) lands.

-    Use it by importing pyo3 from the fork in **rust/fizzbuzzo3/Cargo.toml**:
+    Use it by adding a dependency in **rust/fizzbuzzo3/Cargo.toml**:
     ```toml
     ...
     [dependencies]
-      pyo3 = { git = "https://github.com/MusicalNinjaDad/pyo3.git", branch = "pyo3-testing" }
+      pyo3-testing = "0.3.1"
     ...
     ```